katerebekah/csharp-dotnet-milestones/2-command-line-applications/exercises/CLI_MATHMAGICIAN.md

 1. Then to get the user to choose. `string = desiredMathProcess = Console.ReadLine ();`
 1. The goal here is that once the user tells the program what operation to perform, it will spit out the numbers forever until you “ctrl+c”.
   `Console.WriteLine(“Ok.
 I’m going to help produce " + Choice);`
-1. Create the following three methods in your project:
 1. Use `Thread.Sleep(500)` when you output each number to the console to make each number legible (otherwise it goes too fast).